cpjobling/eg-259-vm/README.md

 Before you can make use of this you will need to install the following development tools:

 - [Git for your platform](https://help.github.com/articles/set-up-git)
-- VirtualBox for your platform
+- [VirtualBox for your platform]https://www.virtualbox.org/wiki/Downloads)
-- Vagrant for your platform
+- The latest version of [Vagrant for your platform](http://www.vagrantup.com/)

 In most cases, this is simply a question of downloading the correct installer package for your development machine and running the installer.

 You may wish to study these additional resources to find out why these three tools have become key components of the modern web developer's toolbox.

 - About Git
 - About VirtualBox